Peter Aubrey Seymour Pool

 Returning to Cornwall, first with a firm in Bodmin, he then set up his own legal practice in Penzance.
 He served the Cornish community as director of the family firm of manufacturing engineers established in 1848, as Chairman and Librarian of the Penzance Library, Vice-President of the Celtic Congress, President of Penzance Old Cornwall Society, and legal adviser to many organisations.
 From 1974 to 1976 he was President of the Royal Institution of Cornwall and, as Editor of its journal, was twice awarded the Henwood Medal for research.

-Moving to Zennor, he immersed himself in its history and became an authority on the parish, publishing The Life and progress of Henry Quick, the peasant poet of Zennor, and editing The Diary of James Stephens, a Zennor farmer, which was one of the first Cornish books to deal with agricultural life in the last century.
+Moving to Zennor, he immersed himself in its history and became an authority on the parish, publishing The Life and progress of Henry Quick, the peasant poet of Zennor, and editing The Diary of James Stevens, a Zennor farmer, which was one of the first Cornish books to deal with agricultural life in the last century.
 After moving back to Penzance, he wrote The History of the Town and Borough of Penzance in 1974, and in 1988 was made an Honorary Freeman.